deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 ___

 **Date Point: 16y2m AV**
-**HCS** ***My Other Spaceship Is The Millennium Falcon,*** **Wrhyuor System, The Rauwrhyr Federation**
+**HCS** ***My Other Spaceship Is The Millennium Falcon,*** **Wryhuor System, The Rauwryhr Federation**

 ***Dog Wagner***

 “...You have got to be fuckin’ *kidding* me.”

-Dog looked up and out of the ship at the distant speck of their tractor tug, bringing them in on final approach to Wrhyuor Gate.
+Dog looked up and out of the ship at the distant speck of their tractor tug, bringing them in on final approach to Wryhuor Gate.
 They were less than ten minutes from mooring and offloading their cargo, and Ceres had just pinged them with a top-priority recall order.
 There was no ignoring that.

 “Problem, Dog?”